zuozhenggh/learning-library/oic-integration-library/core-competencies/b2b/getting-started/getting-started-b2b/gettingStartedB2B.md

 #### AS2

 AS2, an abbreviation for Applicability Statement 2, is an HTTP based protocol designed for B2B by adding a comprehensive set of data security features around data confidentiality, data integrity/authenticity, and non-repudiation.
 The AS2 specification is covered by [RFC 4130](https://datatracker.ietf.org/doc/html/rfc4130).
-B2B for Oracle Integration supports AS2 1.0 and 1.1 versions.
+Oracle Integration B2B supports AS2 1.0 and 1.1 versions.

 An AS2 transport offers configuration options specific to AS2 that work in conjunction with the AS2 Connection and the Certificate management.